DaxLynch/cNeuralNet/README.md

 which had very good information regarding the algorithms for the implementation.

 ## Results
+# In the below output, I ran the program and got 95% accuracy on the mnist dataset
 cc main.c -o net.exe -lm -g -Wall -pedantic
 ./net.exe
 Starting epoch: 0